top of page

 Spider-Man: Web of Shadows | Amazing Allies Edition for Sony PSP

 A 2.5D side scroller on PSP should be a sure thing but this misses the mark big time.
-It's small and simple but still runs poorly, often completely freezing during action.
-It feels like Bevis and Butt-Head wrote the dialogue.
+It's super small and simple but still runs poorly somehow, often completely freezing during action segments.
+The terrible awkward dialogue feels like it was written by Bevis and Butthead.

 Release: Oct 21, 2008